-A corporate records binder should be set up for your nonprofit to hold important document such as articles of incorporation, minutes of meetings, and bylaws.
+A corporate records binder should be set up for your nonprofit to hold important documents such as articles of incorporation, minutes of meetings, and bylaws.
 Property or assets belong to the corporation.
 Should lawsuits or creditor claims occur, only those assets are vulnerable, not the personal property of officers, trustees, or managers.

 Request a Certificate of Status

 A certificate of status verifies the existence and status of the corporation and certifies the corporation has paid all fees due from it as of a certain date.
 The fee for this is $8.75.

 File Your Form 1023 Federal Tax Exemption Application